roman-milk/roman-milk.github.io/josephine-3.md

+===

- ****** Josephine ****** bygeronimo_appleby© Josephine took hold of my hand and placed my finger against a small nub of skin.
+Josephine took hold of my hand and placed my finger against a small nub of skin.
 Her reaction to the pressure I applied to the spot was alarming and at first I thought I'd hurt her.

  'More,' she whispered, 'touch me there more, please.'